untoldengine/UntoldEngine/docs/API/UsingGeometryStreamingSystem.md

 Each update tick, `GeometryStreamingSystem`:

 1. Queries the octree within `maxQueryRadius`.
-2. Chooses tile parse candidates using predictive camera motion and a frustum gate.
+2. Chooses tile parse candidates using predictive camera motion (velocity look-ahead), a frustum gate, and an optional interior zone gate.
 3. Parses up to `maxConcurrentTileLoads` tiles, subject to `tileParseMemoryBudgetMB`.
 4. Streams OCC child meshes inside loaded tiles using `maxConcurrentLoads`.
 5. Unloads tiles, LODs, HLODs, and OCC meshes when they leave range or memory pressure requires eviction.